mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```

 !!! note "Info"
-    To better understand the powers associated with buses and branches that are calculated by the [`power!`](@ref power!(::DcPowerFlow)) function, we suggest referring to the [DC State Estimation](@ref DCSEModelTutorials) tutorial.
+    To better understand the powers associated with buses and branches that are calculated by the [`power!`](@ref power!(::DcPowerFlow)) function, see the [DC State Estimation](@ref DCSEModelTutorials) tutorial.

 ---

 ##### Print Results in the REPL
-Users can utilize any of the print functions outlined in the [Print API](@ref setupPrintAPI) related to the DC analysis.
-For example, to print state estimation data related to wattmeters, we can use:
+Users can use any of the print functions outlined in the [Print API](@ref setupPrintAPI) related to the DC analysis.
+For example, to print state estimation data related to wattmeters, use:
 ```@example WLSDCStateEstimationSolution
 @power(MW, pu)
 printWattmeterData(analysis)